 You’ll get a fairly good set of benefits with the Double Cash.
 They’re pretty comparable to the Chase Freedom, for the most part, although there are some differences too.

 The Double Cash is issued as a Mastercard, and it used to come with some popular shopping and travel benefits such as Purchase Protection, Travel Accident Insurance, and Trip Cancellation and Interruption Protection, among other protections.
 Some of these will come with the Visa Platinum version of the Chase Freedom, while others will only be available at the Visa Signature level.

 Overall, the benefits of the Double Cash are probably a bit better than the Freedom.
 But it might depend on what you’re looking for, and they probably won’t be a deal breaker either way.

-The Double Cash card has no annual fee, and it charges 3% for foreign transaction.
+The Double Cash card has no annual fee, and it charges 3% for foreign transactions.
 Those are the same terms you’ll find on the Chase Freedom.

 You’ll get a different introductory APR offer with the Double Cash, however.
-It provides 18 months at 0% interest for balance transfers only, not purchases, followed by a regular rate of 15.74% - 25.74%* Variable.
+It provides 0% 18 months on Balance Transfers* for 18 months only, not purchases, followed by a regular rate of 15.74% - 25.74%* Variable.
 If you’re looking to transfer a balance and pay it off over a very long time, this is one of your better options.
 But there are also some other great balance transfer credit cards to consider.

 The Double Cash and Freedom cards have very different rewards programs, but that’s what makes them a good pair.
 They’re almost like two pieces of a puzzle that fit together.